MicrosoftDocs/sdk-api/sdk-api-src/content/bits1_5/ns-bits1_5-bg_job_reply_progress.md

 ## -description

-The
-<b>BG_JOB_REPLY_PROGRESS</b> structure provides progress information related to the reply portion of an upload-reply job.
+Provides progress information related to the reply portion of an upload-reply job.

 ## -struct-fields